YouTube Verification vs. Account Verification

 • Account Verification: Focuses on security and feature access.
 No visible badge.

-• Channel Verification: Confirms authenticity with a visible badge but doesn't unlock extra features.
+• Channel Verification: Confirms authenticity with a visible badge but does not add extra creator features.

 YouTube Account Verification Explained